Skip to main content

 Discover the mathematical proof behind portfolio diversification and why single-strategy trading is inherently high-risk.
 Learn from Nobel Prize-winning Modern Portfolio Theory and decades of academic research on systematic trading.

 "Don't put all your eggs in one basket."
 This age-old wisdom became mathematical law when Harry Markowitz won the Nobel Prize for Modern Portfolio Theory in 1990.
-But most traders still make the same fatal mistake: they bet everything on a single trading strategy, ignoring decades of research that proves this approach is both riskier and less profitable than diversification.
+Markowitz proved that combining uncorrelated assets can maintain expected returns while reducing risk—the foundation of portfolio diversification.

 The Mathematical Foundation of Diversification